oncomouse/dhsi2019/day02.md

 The React team has released a standardized boilerplate for building React apps called [Create React App](https://github.com/facebook/create-react-app), which provides a quick and easy way to instantiate React projects.

-Assuming you have Node.js installed, you run Create React App by executing `npx create-react-app <project-folder>` with `<project-folder>` being replaced by the name of whatever folder you want to store your new app in. **Don't run create-react-app right now**, though.
+Assuming you have Node.js installed, you can run Create React App by executing `npx create-react-app <project-folder>` with `<project-folder>` being replaced by the name of whatever folder you want to store your new app in. **Don't run create-react-app right now**, though.
 The one downside to CRA is it relies on the central Node Package Management (NPM) repository to download all the packages you need to build a React app.
 On the very slow Wi-Fi we sometimes have at DHSI, it can take a while (one student last semester clocked a full run of CRA at 45 minutes).
 I asked you to download a precompiled CRA app, but I have also got a few copies of that .ZIP on USB sticks if anyone needs to get a copy.

 So, in a future, post-DHSI world, you would have just finished running CRA, but we have just finished unzipping our CRA template.